Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-01-summary-power-platfrom-webcon-bps.md

   - There's an auto save, not sure whether I like this.
   - A form  has a default mode, if you are creating a "New" form you need to change it to make the preview work
   - You can do stuff when [loading the App](https://youtu.be/4TSYSO1hVC0?t=9415), initializing variables and load connection for example.
 You can load list data into internal collection during OnStart to improve performance.
-  - Displaying [additional information](https://youtu.be/4TSYSO1hVC0?t=8855) when selecting g a lookup value can easily be done in model-driven apps, but not in canvas app.
+  - Displaying [additional information](https://youtu.be/4TSYSO1hVC0?t=8855) when selecting g a lookup value can easily be done in model-driven apps, but not in Canvas App.
 There's an [option](https://youtu.be/4TSYSO1hVC0?t=8984) to achieve this after selecting one though.
     - Increase the width of the control, make sure not to hard code it,
     - Increase the height of the card
     - Add connection to the source SharePoint list of the lookup field.